9 Top Tips for Living a Minimalist Lifestyle

 It’s not unusual to find yourself hankering for a simpler lifestyle.
-And, in the past eighteen months, since the start of the COVID-19 pandemic, I’ve heard many people talking about keeping it simple.
-It’s one of the better ways of dealing with uncertainty and fear especially when you’re feeling weary of life.
+And, in the past couple of years since the start of the COVID-19 pandemic, I’ve heard many people talking about keeping it simple.
+It’s one of the better ways to deal with uncertainty and fear especially when you’re feeling weary of life.
 But, how do you go about simplifying your life?
 One of the ways to do this is to start living a minimalist lifestyle.

 Minimalist living is not something new.
 It’s a lifestyle that requires you to live with less materialism.
 For spiritual people, the minimalist way of living resonates deeply with their core values.
 It’s about finding joy and fulfillment through experiences and meaningful relationships with others.

 If you're seeking a simpler life, read on to find out more about living a minimalist lifestyle.
-It’s not as difficult as you may think it is and it may be one of the most profound, life-changing experiences of your life.
+It’s not as difficult as you think it is and may be one of your life's most profound, life-changing experiences.

 What is Minimalism Living?

 Minimalism living is a simple lifestyle that requires you to have less stuff in your life.
 This could include getting rid of material possessions, making more space in your life for those you love and cherish, and creating the intention to live with less.

 Minimalism is a way of life once you adopt it.
 It takes a huge amount of soul-searching and asking yourself questions such as:

 Why did I need so much stuff in the first place?

 Where can I get the most happiness from?